kyeongminyu97/Optimization-Methods/README.md

 # Practical Optimization Methods
 Cambridge Coursework

+There are 2 parts of this project, and the report pdf for each project is attached.

-1. Exploring usage of norm approximation in convex optimization problems.
+# 1. Exploring usage of norm approximation in convex optimization problems.
 - Starting with the simplest form norm approximation using l_1, l_2  and l_∞ norms, their algorithmically-applicable forms were derived: linear programming and least squares method
 - applied to 5 different overdetermined data pairs
 - The performance of the different norms were compared by comparing computation times and histogramming the residuals